Chile's Codelco plans up to US$1B debt issue in 2019 to fund overhaul of mines

 * Metals Exploration PLC said processing operations at the Runruno gold-molybdenum mine in the Philippines will run at 80% of design capacity in October and November due to technical issues.

-* Burundi has started operations at African Mining Burundi Ltd., a local gold miner in which the state holds a 15% stake, Bloomberg News reported.
+* Burundi started operations at African Mining Burundi Ltd., a local gold miner in which the state holds a 15% stake, Bloomberg News reported.
 The company was granted rights to nine mining sites.

 * Avesoro Resources Inc. discovered two mineralized vein systems located 1.5 kilometers east of its Youga gold mine in Burkina Faso.

 * Universal Coal PLC's EBITDA forecast for its fiscal 2019 is pegged at A$93 million, representing a 29% increase from the previous year.
-The Australia-listed producer also projects a 28% increase in sales tonnage to 6 million tonnnes per annum.
+The Australia-listed producer also projects a 28% increase in sales tonnage to 6 million tonnes per annum.

 * Nine employees were killed and 14 others injured when a fire broke out in a gas pipeline at Steel Authority of India Ltd.'s Bhilai steel plant in the Indian state of Chhattisgarh.
+In the wake of the incident, SAIL removed the plant's head and suspended two senior officials, the Press Trust of India reported.

 * Evraz PLC began a US$60 million expansion project for its Nizhny Tagil iron and steelworks plant, scheduled to be launched in 2021, with options to build a second plant at the site, Vedomosti reported, citing Ilya Shirokobrod, vice president for sales and logistics.

-* Bolivia inaugurated a US$188 million potash plant, with a capacity of 350,000 tonnes per annum, on the Salar de Uyuni, which is viewed as the next step to begin lithium production, Mining Journal reported.
+* Bolivia inaugurated a US$188 million potash plant with a capacity of 350,000 tonnes per annum on the Salar de Uyuni, which is viewed as the next step to begin lithium production, Mining Journal reported.

 * Resources at Highfield Resources Ltd.'s Muga potash project in Spain increased to 234.8 million tonnes grading 12.28% potassium oxide in the combined measured and indicated categories.